vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 As a running example we are going to answer a data science question using the [TfL API](https://api-portal.tfl.gov.uk/) - we'll analyse the number of connections between tube lines by their distance from the centre of London.

 To gain access to the [TfL API](https://api-portal.tfl.gov.uk/) you will need to register for an application key on the TfL link, this consists of an `app_id` and `app_key`.
-It is worth noting that the [TfL API](https://api-portal.tfl.gov.uk/) response types are documented using OpenAPI 3 specifications - a relatively rare but helpful observation which in we ignore[^openapi].
-The aim here is to describe a set of general methods, rather than focusing on the [TfL API](https://api-portal.tfl.gov.uk/), or methods of writing API SDKs.
+It is worth noting that the [TfL API](https://api-portal.tfl.gov.uk/) response types are documented using OpenAPI 3 - a relatively rare but helpful observation which in we ignore[^openapi].
+The aim here is to describe a set of general methods, rather than focusing on the [TfL API](https://api-portal.tfl.gov.uk/) or methods of writing API SDKs.

 # URL structures with `yarl`

 Manipulating URLs is a common operation when dealing with HTTP APIs.
 The two most common operations are adding paths to an endpoint and updating query parameters.
 Whilst you can do this using pure strings, [urllib](https://docs.python.org/3/library/urllib.request.html#urllib-examples), or [requests itself](https://requests.readthedocs.io/en/master/user/quickstart/#passing-parameters-in-urls), this can become unwieldy and prone to error; this is especially true when you are building up the URL iteratively.
-Using [yarl](https://github.com/aio-libs/yarl) can often improve this:
+Using [yarl](https://github.com/aio-libs/yarl) can improve this:

 ```python3
 >>> from yarl import URL